-- a) traceability

-- b) conformance of binder supplied to the Site, and

-- c) sampling and testing at the Site.
+- a) traceability - b) conformance of binder supplied to the Site, and - c) sampling and testing at the point of manufacture and point of delivery (refer MRTS17 and MRTS18 for details).

 The Contractor shall submit the documented procedures and the ITP to the Administrator not less than seven days prior to their proposed use.
 Milestone